Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Implementation Details

-\textbf{Implementation Details.} We adopt ResNet \cite{he2016deep} as the structure of our encoder $E$.
-Moreover, we employ the SPADE residual block \cite{park2019semantic} in our generator, which has been shown very effective in semantic image synthesis tasks.
-For both the image generator $G_i$ and edge generator $G_e$, the kernel size and padding size of convolutions are all $3 {\times} 3$ and 1 for preserving the feature map size.
-We set $n{=}3$ for generators $G_i$, $G_s$ and $G_t$.
+For both the image generator $G_i$ and edge generator $G_e$, the kernel size and padding size of convolution layers are all $3 {\times} 3$ and 1 for preserving the feature map size.
+We set $n{=}3$ for generators $G_i$, $G_s$, and $G_t$.
 The channel size of feature $F$ is set to $C{=}64$.
-For the semantic preserving module $G_s$, we adopt adaptive averaging pooling operation.
-Spectral normalization \cite{miyato2018spectral} is applied to all the layers in both the generator and discriminator.
+For the semantic preserving module $G_s$, we adopt an adaptive average pooling operation.
+Spectral normalization \citep{miyato2018spectral} is applied to all the layers in both the generator and discriminator.
+We adopt the Canny edge detector \citep{canny1986computational} to extract edge maps for training.
+During the testing phase, we do not need to use additional data.
+Thus the comparison with existing methods is fair.
+When calculating the contrastive learning loss, we found that the more layouts are used, the better the performance is.
+When more than 8 layouts are used as input, the performance improvement is not obvious, but the training of the whole model will become slow.
+Therefore, considering the balance between performance and time, we finally choose 8 layouts as input to calculate the contrastive learning loss.

-We follow the training procedures of GANs and alternatively train the generator $G$ and discriminator $D$, i.e., one gradient descent step on discriminator and generator alternately.
-We first train $G$ with $D$ fixed, and then train $D$ with $G$ fixed.
-We use the Adam solver \cite{kingma2014adam} and set $\beta_1{=}0$, $\beta_2{=}0.999$. $\lambda_{c}$, $\lambda_{f}$ and $\lambda_{p}$ in Eq.~\eqref{eq:loss} is set to 1, 10 and 10, respectively.
-All $\lambda$ in both Eq.~\eqref{eqn:discriminator2} and \eqref{eq:loss} are set to 2.
+Also, we follow the training procedures of GANs \citep{goodfellow2014generative} and alternatively train the generator $G$ and discriminator $D$, i.e., one gradient descent step on the discriminator and generator alternately.
+We use the Adam solver \citep{kingma2014adam} and set $\beta_1{=}0$, $\beta_2{=}0.999$. $\lambda_{c}$, $\lambda_{s}$, $\lambda_{l}$, $\lambda_{f}$, and $\lambda_{p}$ in Eq.~\ref{eq:loss} is set to 1, 1, 1, 10, and 10, respectively.
+All $\lambda$ in both Eq.~\ref{eqn:discriminator2} and \ref{eq:loss} are set to 2.
 We conduct the experiments on an NVIDIA DGX1 with 8 V100 GPUs.

-\textbf{Datasets and Evaluation Metrics.} We follow GauGAN \cite{park2019semantic} and conduct experiments on two challenging datasets, i.e., Cityscapes \cite{cordts2016cityscapes} and ADE20K \cite{zhou2017scene}.
-The size of the training and validation set on Cityscapes are 3,000 and 500, respectively.
-For ADE20K, which contains challenging scenes with 150 semantic classes, and consists of 20,210 training and 2,000 validation images.
-Moreover, we adopt the mean Intersection-over-Union (mIoU), Pixel Accuracy (Acc) and Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} as the evaluation metrics.
-All images on Cityscapes and ADE20K are re-scaled to $512 {\times} 256$ and $256 {\times} 256$, respectively.
-For both datasets, we preform 200 epochs of training with batch size 32, and the learning rate is linearly decayed to 0 from epoch 100 to 200.